murtoncal/Compositional-Data-Analysis-CoDA-/README.md

   <em>Correlation Coefficients Between Each Variable</em>
 </p>

-Overall, we can conclude from our explanatory data analysis that a sediment composition does have evident dependence on depth.
-To get a more concrete idea of the strength of this dependence, we will proceed with our analysis by applying more rigorous mathematical techniques
+Overall, from the explanatory data analysis, it is clear that sediment composition does have some dependence on depth.
+Therefore, the strength of this dependence will be further analysed using more rigorous mathematical techniques.

 ### Linear Models

 The next step in the analysis is to perform linear regression due to the strong correlation between sediment composition and depth identified in the explanatory analysis.
-Therefore, using linear regression, the depth is predicted based on the value of one sediment.
+So, using linear regression, the depth is predicted based on the value of one sediment.
 Then, numerical summaries such as the mean squared error and the 𝑅-squared coefficient are used to help evaluate the quality of fit and the influence depth has had on this fit.

+$$
+x + y
+$$